Randall L. Tobias

 Randall L. Tobias (born March 20, 1942) is an American governmental figure and former chief executive officer of Eli Lilly and Company.
-A Republican, he was appointed the first United States Director of Foreign Assistance, and served concurrently as the administrator of the U.S. Agency for International Development (USAID), with the rank of ambassador.

-Tobias resigned on April 27, 2007, after being linked to the D.C.
+A Republican, he was appointed the first United States Director of Foreign Assistance and concurrently served as the administrator of the U.S. Agency for International Development (USAID) with the rank of ambassador.
+He resigned on April 27, 2007, after being linked to the D.C.
 Madam scandal of Deborah Jeane Palfrey.

 Public sector career

-President George W. Bush nominated Tobias to be the first United States Global AIDS Coordinator on July 2, 2003.
-He was confirmed by the U.S. Senate on October 3, 2003, and sworn in on October 6, 2003.
+President George W. Bush nominated Tobias, then CEO of Eli Lilly, to be the first United States Global AIDS Coordinator on July 2, 2003.
+Bush chose Tobias to appease pharmaceutical companies that viewed the President's Emergency Plan for AIDS Relief (PEPFAR)'s distribution of generic medications as patent infringement.
+He was confirmed by the Senate on October 3, 2003, and sworn in on October 6.
+Tobias' decision to require Food and Drug Administration approval of generic medications before their use in PEPFAR activities was criticized as unnecessary, as the manufacturers already received approval from the World Health Organization.
+Under pressure from Congress, Tobias compromised by accelerating FDA approval of PEPFAR drugs.

-As AIDS Coordinator, Tobias was charged with distributing the $15 billion allocated to the President's Emergency Plan for AIDS Relief (PEPFAR).
-In 2006, he became the first United States Director of Foreign Assistance, and served concurrently as the Administrator of the U.S. Agency for International Development (USAID).
-Tobias was confirmed to the position as Administrator of USAID by the U.S. Senate on March 29, 2006, and was sworn in on March 31, 2006.
+In 2006, Tobias became the first United States Director of Foreign Assistance and concurrently served as the Administrator of the United States Agency for International Development (USAID).
+Tobias was confirmed by the Senate on March 29, 2006, and was sworn in on March 31.

-In these positions, Tobias was responsible for overseeing all foreign assistance activities of the U.S. Government.
-In addition to his direct responsibilities for USAID, Tobias was charged with directing the transformation of the U.S. government's approach to foreign assistance.
+In these positions, Tobias was responsible for overseeing all foreign assistance activities of the American government.
+In addition to his direct responsibilities for USAID, Tobias was charged with directing the transformation of the American approach to foreign assistance.
 As Director of Foreign Assistance, Tobias was responsible for providing strategic direction and guidance to all other foreign assistance programs delivered through the various agencies and entities of the U.S. Government, including the Millennium Challenge Corporation and the Office of the U.S. Global AIDS Coordinator.
 He reported directly to Secretary of State Condoleezza Rice and held the rank of Deputy Secretary of State.

-Tobias resigned in disgrace on April 27, 2007.

-He is currently a member of the board of directors of the Overseas Private Investment Corporation.
+Tobias resigned in disgrace on April 27, 2007, after being linked to the D.C.
+Madam scandal of Deborah Jeane Palfrey.
+He was a member of the board of directors of the Overseas Private Investment Corporation.
+This corporation was dissolved in 2019.